ursisterbtw/hash_hunter/README.md

   <img src="./saturdaynight.gif" width="300" alt="saturdaynight">
 </div>

-`hash_hunter` is a simple Ethereum vanity address generator written in both Rust and Python.
+`hash_hunter` is an Ethereum vanity address generator written in both Rust and Python.
 It is designed to be a proof of concept for generating Ethereum addresses with a specific prefix and suffix, as well as some other features.

 🦀 `main.rs` 🦀 is designed to max out cpu, 🐍 `main.py` 🐍 is a little more considerate.